dimitri-nicolo/calico/master/usage/troubleshooting/faq.md

 The bulk of global state is mastered in whatever component hosts the plugin.

--   In the case of OpenStack, this means a Neutron database.
-Our OpenStack plugin (more strictly a Neutron ML2 driver) queries the Neutron database to find out state about the entire deployment.
-That state is then reflected to `etcd` and so to Felix.
 -   In certain cases, `etcd` itself contains the master copy of the data.
 This is because some Docker deployments have an `etcd` cluster that has the required resiliency characteristics, used to